eclab/grains/akwf/README.md

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.

 AKWF can have 2, 3, or 5 waveforms evenly distributed in its wavetable.
 You can modulate between them and set the pitch CV and tune.
+There is also a low-pass filter available.

 There is only one wave for each waveform available (there's no resampling for higher frequences).
 This means that you should expect considerable aliasing.